Local:

 Fried announced that she signed off on the rules to eliminate polystyrene packaging, after several months of public hearings and rule-making by her department.
 Read more here.

 What is the current status?
-Well, the Florida State Legislature would’ve had to ratify the rule, and unfortunately, it seems unlikely they are willing to do that.
+The Florida State Legislature would’ve had to ratify the rule, and unfortunately, the were unwilling to do that.